To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Overall we’re not saying to skip microchipping dogs.
 We know of many pets who have been returned to their parents thanks to microchips.
 What we are saying is it’s important to have other identifying qualities as well.

-- Have a collar on your dog with contact information on it.
+- Always keep a collar on your dog with current contact information on it.
 (Yes, we realize the collar may fall off if the dog gets lost, but it’s worth a shot!)

 - Put fliers up around town and surrounding areas.